Potassium iodide

 Potassium iodide is a chemical compound, medication, and dietary supplement.
 It is a medication used for treating hyperthyroidism, in radiation emergencies, and for protecting the thyroid gland when certain types of radiopharmaceuticals are used.
-In the third world it is also used for treating skin sporotrichosis and phycomycosis.
+It is also used for treating skin sporotrichosis and phycomycosis.
 It is a supplement used by people with low dietary intake of iodine.
 It is administered orally.

 Common side effects include vomiting, diarrhea, abdominal pain, rash, and swelling of the salivary glands.
 Other side effects include allergic reactions, headache, goitre, and depression.
 While use during pregnancy may harm the baby, its use is still recommended in radiation emergencies.
-Potassium iodide has the chemical formula K I. Commercially it is made by mixing potassium hydroxide with iodine.
+Potassium iodide has the chemical formula KI.
+Commercially it is made by mixing potassium hydroxide with iodine.

 Potassium iodide has been used medically since at least 1820.
 It is on the World Health Organization's List of Essential Medicines.
 Potassium iodide is available as a generic medication and over the counter.
 Potassium iodide is also used for the iodization of salt.

 Medical uses

 Dietary supplement

-Potassium-iodide is a nutritional-supplement in animal feeds and also in the human diet.
-In humans it is the most common additive used for "iodizing" table salt (a public health measure to prevent iodine deficiency in populations that get little seafood).
+Potassium iodide is a nutritional supplement in animal feeds and also in the human diet.
+In humans it is the most common additive used for iodizing table salt (a public health measure to prevent iodine deficiency in populations that get little seafood).
 The oxidation of iodide causes slow loss of iodine content from iodised salts that are exposed to excess air.
 The alkali metal iodide salt, over time and exposure to excess oxygen and carbon dioxide, slowly oxidizes to metal carbonate and elemental iodine, which then evaporates.
-Potassium iodate (K I O3) is used to iodize some salts so that the iodine is not lost by oxidation.
+Potassium iodate (KIO3) is used to iodize some salts so that the iodine is not lost by oxidation.
 Dextrose or sodium thiosulfate are often added to iodized table salt to stabilize potassium iodide thus reducing loss of the volatile chemical.